Information on your stimulus payment

 When will I receive my payment?

-The U.S. Treasury has communicated it will issue checks as soon as possible.
+The U.S. Treasury has communicated it will issue payments as soon as possible.
 The exact date you receive your payment may vary and is due to a number of factors, including but not limited to: method of delivery (paper check versus direct deposit) or whether or not the account information the IRS has on file for you is current.

 Assuming your account information is current, the exact date you receive your direct deposit payment may vary by 1-2 days based on how different banks process incoming deposits.
 We will work to make your funds available as soon as possible.